GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/components/custom-avatar.md

 ## Injecting Custom Avatar View

 The default avatar shown for the message sender in the SDK is a rounded image with the user's photo.
-You can change the look and feel of this component, as well as introduce additional elements, such as the sender name.
+You can change the look and feel of this component, as well as introduce additional elements.

 To do this, you need to implement the `makeMessageAvatarView` of the `ViewFactory` and return your custom view.
-Here's an example on how to create a custom avatar with the author's name bellow the image.
+Here's an example on how to create a custom avatar with rounded rectangle clip shape.

 ```swift
 import StreamChat